-Safeguarding and promoting the welfare of children is defined as:
+Safeguarding and promoting the welfare of children and young people is defined as:

-- Protecting children from maltreatment. - Preventing impairment of children's health or development. - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to have the best outcomes ('Working Together' 2018).
+- Protecting children and young people from maltreatment. - Preventing impairment of children and young people's health or development. - Ensuring that children and young people are growing up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children and young people to have the best outcomes ('Working Together' 2018).